 Indemnities for Extra Duties Paid to Members holding an office in addition to that of MLA

-Chair of the Standing Committee on Priorities and Planning $9,925
+Chair of the Standing Committee on Accountability and Oversight $10,184

 Indemnities for members are detailed in the Legislative Assembly and Executive Council Act.